Allanson, Paul

 An agricultural economist by training, I have an established profile within this field for my work on the economic welfare of the farming community and the redistributive impacts of the Common Agricultural Policy.
 More broadly, since moving to Dundee, I have also published on the evolution of the racial wage hierarchy in the South African labour market; imperfect competition among multiproduct firms; and the characterisation and measurement of income mobility as a process of distributional transformation.

-However, the main focus of my research over the past decade has been on the dynamic relationship between health and socioeconomic status.
-The importance of this topic stems from the increasing recognition among policy makers that reductions in socioeconomic health inequalities will not be achieved through health policies and health care systems alone but will require action across the whole range of public policies that impact on the health of individuals and communities.
-My research in this emerging field seeks to develop longitudinal or follow-up methods to determine whether health inequalities primarily arise from chronic or transient patterns of social disadvantage, to monitor and explain changes in health inequalities over time, and to evaluate interventions designed to tackle health inequalities.
+However, the main focus of my research over the past 15 years has been on the relationship between health outcomes and sociodemographic characteristics including age, sex, educational attainment and socioeconomic status.
+The importance of this topic stems from the increasing recognition among policy makers that reductions in health inequalities will not be achieved through health policies and health care systems alone but will require action across the whole range of public policies that impact on the health and wellbeing of individuals and communities.

 Teaching